PORTRAITS, etc.

 I’m a long-time admirer of Constructivism, as it is applied in photography and cinematography.
 While I also appreciate its theoretical underpinnings, I am more drawn to its formal, visual aspects.

-Each of the portraits in the series below is an exercise in experimental Constructivist portraiture, albeit with a vintage twist.
+Each of the portraits in the series below is an exercise in experimental Constructivist portraiture.
 I set out to build these images as a nod to the original Constructivists who treated art as an engineered construction rather than a personal expression.

-Inspired by Alexander Rodchenko’s unconventional angles and hard contrasts of light and shadow, I compose the subjects’ likeness along stark geometric lines.
+Inspired by Alexander Rodchenko’s angles, framing and hard contrasts of light and shadow, I compose the subjects’ likeness along stark geometric lines.
 Projected geometric shapes, mirrors and layered reflections fracture and multiply their figure, echoing the photomontage tradition and even Dziga Vertov’s film experiments with oblique angles and long- and double-exposures.

 Although these images are intended in part as a homage, I also depart from Constructivism’s austere detachment.
 I’ve placed a greater emphasis on style and stylization ... and a nostalgic colour palette lends each image a retro soul ... and Kvitka and Manon’s emotional auras shift with every frame.
 So, in contrast to the Soviet constructivists, here I also sought to emphasize style and sentiment.